 After an initial 24-month placement time limit or 48-month state lifetime limit extension approval is granted, the W-2 agency can determine that a subsequent time limit extension period is necessary.
 There is no limit to the number of subsequent time limit extensions a participant may receive.
 A discussion regarding subsequent extensions must occur no later than the third month of the extension.
-When determining eligibility for a subsequent time limit extension, the FEP must complete the W-2 Agency Time Limit Extension Approval Record (5214) or the W-2 Agency Time Limit Extension Denial Record (5215) form that corresponds with the decision.
+When determining eligibility for a subsequent time limit extension, the FEP must complete the W-2 Agency Time Limit Extension Denial Record (5215) form that corresponds with the decision.
 One copy of the form must be scanned into ECF and one copy given to the participant.
 The subsequent time limit extension decision must also be entered in the Time Limit Tracking application no later than the month prior to the current time limit extension end month.